 This means that, if you come to Spain with your tourist visa, you will need to fly back to your country.

-Now that you know the exact steps you will need to follow, let’s talk about the different ways you have to actually find a job.
+Now that you know the exact steps you will need to follow, let’s talk about the different things you can do to actually find a job.
 Because knowing where to search is as important as being properly prepared for it.

 For many candidates, networking is their main source of employment.
-Studies demonstrate that more than 70% of vacancies are filled thanks to networking and having weak ties.
+Studies demonstrate that more than 70% of vacancies are filled thanks to networking and having strong ties.

 This can only mean one thing: if you are willing to find a job, you must start networking, now!
 Creating new acquaintances and connections is a crucial step in the process.